exyi/diplomka/diplomka/text/2-oview-5-base-parameters.md

 <!-- ![TODO cite accordning to https://x3dna.org/highlights/schematic-diagrams-of-base-pair-parameters](../img/dssr-six-bp-pars.png) -->
 ![Three angular and three translational basepair parameters, [image from Wikimedia, authored by D. Bhattacharyya, A. Mitra](https://commons.wikimedia.org/wiki/File:Non-canonical_base_pairing_Fig5.png)](../img/wiki-basepair-parameters.png)

-The exact definition of these parameters is still slightly ambiguous, despite efforts to standardize the definitions <https://doi.org/10.1006/jmbi.1998.2390>.
+The exact definition of these parameters is still ambiguous, despite efforts to standardize the definitions <https://doi.org/10.1006/jmbi.1998.2390>.
 Specifically in <https://doi.org/10.1006/jmbi.1998.2390>, Lu and Olson claim right in the abstract: "The choice of mathematics has only a limited effect on the computed parameters, even in highly deformed duplexes.
 The results are much more sensitive to the choice of reference frame".
 The rest of the papers backs the premise, and we agree that it is the case for canonical basepairs (and all pure Watson-Crick edge pairs).
 <!-- The discrepancies have been resolved for the Watson-Crick / Watson-Crick pairs (<https://doi.org/10.1006/jmbi.1998.2390>, <https://doi.org/10.1006/jmbi.2001.4987>), but  -->